Convergence of stochastic gradient descent schemes for Lojasiewicz-landscapes: Introduction

-Stochastic gradient descent schemes form a subclass of Robbins-Monro schemes which were introduced in 1951~\cite{RM51} and have been highly influential since then.
-Their relevance stems from their applicability of finding zeros of functions $f$ in the case where one has only simulations at hand which give approximations to the value of $f$ in mean.
-Following the original papers a variety of results were derived and we refer the reader to the mathematical accounts on stochastic approximation methods by \cite{BMP90,Duf96,KY03}.
+Stochastic gradient descent schemes form a subclass of Robbins--Monro schemes which were introduced in 1951~\cite{RM51} and have been highly influential since then.
+Their relevance stems from their applicability of finding zeros of functions $F:\R^d \to \R^d$ in the case where one has only simulations at hand which give approximations to the value of $F$ in mean.
+Following the original papers a variety of results were derived and we refer the reader to the mathematical accounts \cite{BMP90,Duf96,KY03} on stochastic approximation methods.

-In this article, we analyse convergence of $(X_n)$.
-This problem is intimately related to understanding the asymptotic behaviour of $(f(X_n))$.
-The classical analysis of Polyak and Tsypkin~\cite{PolTsy73} yields existence of the limit $\lim_{n\to\infty} F(X_n)$ and shows that $\liminf_{n\to\infty} f(X_n)=0$ under appropriate assumptions.
-Later, Walk~\cite{Walk92} showed that in an appropriate setting one has almost sure convergence $\lim_{n\to\infty} f(X_n)=0$.
+In this article, we analyse convergence of $(X_n)_{n \in \N_0}$.
+This problem is intimately related to understanding the asymptotic behaviour of $(\nabla f(X_n))_{n \in \N_0}$.
+The classical analysis of Polyak and Tsypkin~\cite{PolTsy73} yields existence of the limit $\lim_{n\to\infty} f(X_n)$ and proves $\liminf_{n\to\infty} |\nabla f(X_n)|=0$ under appropriate assumptions.
+Later, Walk~\cite{Walk92} showed that in an appropriate setting one has almost sure convergence $\lim_{n\to\infty} \nabla f(X_n)=0$.
 Similar results were established in various settings, see~\cite{Gai94, LuoTseng94, Grippo94, ManSol94,bertsekas2000gradient}.

-We will provide a short proof for $\lim_{n\to\infty}f(X_n)=0$ under weak assumptions.
-Here, we include the case where $f$ is Hölder continuous and where $(D_n)$ is a $L^p$-martingale for a $p\in(1,2]$.
-Then we will conclude that we have a.s.\ convergence of $(X_n)$ on the event that $(X_n)$ stays local in the case where the set of critical points of $F$ does not contain a continuum, see Theorem~\ref{theo1} below.
+We will provide a short proof for $\lim_{n\to\infty}\nabla f(X_n)=0$ under weak assumptions.
+Here, we include the case where $\nabla f$ is only Hölder continuous and where $(D_n)_{n \in \N}$ is an $L^p$-martingale difference sequence for a $p\in(1,2]$.
+Then, we will conclude that we have almost sure convergence of $(X_n)_{n \in \N_0}$ on the event that $(X_n)_{n \in \N_0}$ stays bounded in the case where the set of critical points of $f$ does not contain a continuum, see Theorem~\ref{theo1} below.

-In the case where the set of critical points of $F$ contains a continuum of points the situation is more subtle.
-In that case we will use a \loja-inequality to deduce convergence.
+In the case where the set of critical points of $f$ contains a continuum of points the situation is more subtle.
+In that case, Tadic \cite{Tadic15} showed that under a \loja-inequality stochastic gradient descent schemes converges under appropriate additional assumptions.
+In this article, our considerations are also based on the validity of certain \loja-inequalities.
+However, here we allow the drift to be more general so that the new convergence theorem is applicable for a bigger class of problems such as momentum stochastic gradient descent (MSGD).
+We stress that the proofs developed in this article are significantly different from the ones in \cite{Tadic15}.
 We mention that the asymptotic behaviour of a stochastic gradient descent scheme is tightly related to that of the first order differential equation